UFMG-Autobotz/Autobotz-Simulator/Plugins/PID_Control/ReadMe.md

 * **name:** A unique name, scoped to its parent.
 * **filename:** libpid_control_plugin.so

 In order to configure the plugin, other tags can be added.
-More on configuration on the [settins section](#Setings).
+More on configuration on the [settings section](#settings).

 ###### Example: